As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp. vanilla extract

-- Sucanat (amazon affiliate link), blended into powdered sugar, used as needed
+- Sucanat (affiliate link) blended into powdered sugar and used as needed for topping

 - The trick with crepes is to keep them thin.
 These are not pancakes.
 They should be about the thickness of a tortilla.